Great

 LePage portraying "Englishman Thomas Hutchinson, Traveling Thespian" on

-Christmas Eve 2010, and will be doing his own shortened version of
+Christmas Eve 2010, broadcasting his own shortened version of

-Dickens' Christmas Carol as a one-hour radio program on stations
+Dickens' Christmas Carol annually in December as a one-hour radio

-throughout the state.
-He continues to "live in the past" each
+throughout Oregon and SW Washington.
+He continued to "live in the

-year during the holidays with dramatic readings of "A Christmas Carol"
+year during the holidays until 2013 with dramatic readings of "A

 to benefit charity in the guise of a ficticious "Victorian Englishman,"

-giving them in the same manner as Dickens actually did, often using the
+giving them in the same manner as Dickens actually did, either using or

 reality around them, connecting them with others and within themselves